 She has various professional certifications, including paramedic, pediatric advance life support provider, advanced cardiac life support instructor, basic life support instructor, tuberculin skin test, and several certifications with EpicCare, including inpatient procedure orders, inpatient orders, and inpatient principal trainer.

-Jones earned a Master of Science in Nursing with a concentration in informatics from Excelsior College (2015), Associate in Science in Nursing from Excelsior College (2011), Master of Health Administration from Indiana University (1988), Master of Science in Allied Health Education from Indiana University (1979), and a Bachelor of Arts in Zoology from Indiana University (1974).
-She writes that her work as a health care author and educator would not be the same without Excelsior College.
+Jones earned a Master of Science in Nursing with a concentration in informatics from Excelsior University (2015), Associate in Science in Nursing from Excelsior University (2011), Master of Health Administration from Indiana University (1988), Master of Science in Allied Health Education from Indiana University (1979), and a Bachelor of Arts in Zoology from Indiana University (1974).
+She writes that her work as a health care author and educator would not be the same without Excelsior University.

 C. Wayne Williams Award: Roger Parrino Sr. ’89, Bellerose, New York